hidyverse/r-novice-covid/_episodes/05-data-structures-part2.md

 ~~~
 {: .warning}

 Looks like our attempt to use the `rbind()` function returns a warning.
 Recall that, unlike errors, warnings do not necessarily stop a function from performing its intended action.
-You can confirm this by taking a look at the `cats` data frame.
+You can confirm this by taking a look at the `rats` data frame.

 ~~~
-cats
+rats
 ~~~
 {: .language-r}

 ~~~
-    coat weight likes_string age
+      coat weight likes_cheese age
-1 calico    2.1            1   2
+1    white    2.1            1   2
-2  black    5.0            0   3
+2    white    5.0            0   3
-3  tabby    3.2            1   5
+3 hairless    3.2            1   5
 4     <NA>    3.3            1   9
 ~~~
 {: .output}